ssvlabs/ssv-dkg/README.md

 5. During the DKG protocol execution, the BLS auth scheme is used - G2 for its signature space and G1 for its public keys

 More details in the [Flow Description](#flow-description) section.

----

-More info about how things are designed/work under the hood can be found [here](./design.md)